cDaIryPOUV/ePat/README.md

 For each row of the VCF file, extract the information of the mutation annotated with SnpEff `([gene ID, mutation type, SnpEff annotated harmfulness, base mutation, amino acid mutation])` from the `INFO` column.
 From this information, the mutations are classified into (1) variants near the splice junction(`splice variants`), (2) `frameshift`, (3) `Stop Gain`, (4) `Start Lost`, and (5) `inframe variants` (point Mutation or indel mutations that do not cause frameshift).

-## Calculate damage level score
+## Calculate pathogenicity

-Variants from (1) to (4) are given a damage level score as defined by ePat, and those (5) will be gived a damage level score by PROVEAN.
+Variants from (1) to (4) are given pathogenicity as defined by ePat, and those (5) will be given pathogenicity by PROVEAN.
-The damage level score defined by ePat is calculated with the following method.
+The pathogenicity defined by ePat is calculated with the following method.

-For each position, calculate the damage level score when it is replaced by each of the 20 amino acids.
-The average of these damage level score is used as the damage level score for that position.
+For each position, calculate the pathogenicity when it is replaced by each of the 20 amino acids.
+The average of these pathogenicity is used as the pathogenicity for that position.
-The maximum damage level score for each position is the damage level score of this mutation.
+The maximum pathogenicity for each position is the pathogenicity of this mutation.

 ### 1. Mutations near splice junctions
-Calculate the damage level score defined by ePat in the range from the splice junction where the mutation occurs to the stop codon.
+Calculate the pathogenicity defined by ePat in the range from the splice junction where the mutation occurs to the stop codon.

-Mutations that are annotated as `sequence_feature` (due to a bug in SnpEff that annotates the damage level as `HIGH`) and mutations that occur in introns after the stop codon are not given the damage level.
+Mutations that are annotated as `sequence_feature` (due to a bug in SnpEff that annotates the pathogenicity as `HIGH`) and mutations that occur in introns after the stop codon are not given the pathogenicity.

 ### 2. Frameshift
-Damage score defined by ePat is calculated in the range from the amino acid where the frameshift starts to the stop codon.
+Pathogenicity defined by ePat is calculated in the range from the amino acid where the frameshift starts to the stop codon.

 ### 3. Stop Gain
-Calculate the damage level score defined by ePat in the range from the amino acid to be replaced by the stop codon to the original stop codon.
+Calculate the pathogenicity defined by ePat in the range from the amino acid to be replaced by the stop codon to the original stop codon.

-For `Stop Lost`, the damage level score is not calculated.
+For `Stop Lost`, the pathogenicity is not calculated.

 ### 4. Start Lost
-Calculate the damage score defined by ePat in the range from the original start codon to the next methionine.
+Calculate the pathogenicity defined by ePat in the range from the original start codon to the next methionine.

 ### 5. Inframe Variant
-Calculate the damage score by PROVEAN.
+Calculate the pathogenicity by PROVEAN.

 ## Output Format